Banana Bread Recipes: Classic, Buttermilk, and Light & Fluffy (3 Ways)

 Ingredients

-4. Bake about 1 hour or until a toothpick comes out clean.
+4. Bake for approximately 1 hour, or until a toothpick inserted into the center comes out completely clean.

 Ingredients